roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Then, if you would care, Hinagiku?"
 "Aha.
 No problem."
 "Well, then, Hinagiku.
-You have on well sleep lately, have you?"
+You have no well sleep lately, have you?"
 "Aha.
 I'm seeing a dream of a past.
 You will prevent me from dreaming it?"